codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/no-dockerfile-found.md

 ***Solution:*** There are two ways to address this error:

 {:start="1"}
-1. Add a Dockerfile to the repository, or verify that you configured the correct path to the Dockerfile.
+1. Add a Dockerfile to the repository or verify that you configured the correct path to the Dockerfile.

    To configure the Dockerfile path in the pipeline configuration, navigate to **`Repositories`** &#8594; **`Your Repository`** &#8594; **`Pipelines`**.